-The Newtown Artesian Water Company (NAWC) is pleased to present our 2021 Drinking Water Quality Report.
+The Newtown Artesian Water Company (NAWC) is pleased to present our 2022 Drinking Water Quality Report.
 We are committed to providing a safe and dependable supply of good quality drinking water to our valued customers in the Newtown area.
 We are happy to inform you that your drinking water is in full compliance with current water quality standards established by the United States Environmental Protection Agency (EPA) under the Safe Drinking Water Act (SDWA).
 Our dedicated staff takes pride in providing high quality drinking water and superior customer service, at a reasonable price.
-If you have any questions about this report or concerning your water quality, please contact the NAWC office at 215-968-6781.
+If you have any questions about this report, please contact the NAWC office at 215-968-6781.